ChaoticMind/datenight/readme.md

 #### TODO ####
-  - client for linux
+  - client for linux (alternative with subprocesses)
   - client for osx
   - publisher: on connect, send nick, user-agent
-  - publisher: send state and metadata on change
+  - use Gooey
   - resume countdown (in 3..2..1)
-  - use Gooey
   - migrate client to twisted/autobahn/sockjs
   - save publishers as objects on datenight.js + only send relevant data from server
   - support multiple rooms